NxPKG/khulnasoft-docs/content/cloudflare-one/faq/cloudflare-tunnels-faq.md

 ### Check your DNS records

 If you are unable to save your Tunnel's public hostname ("An A, AAAA, or CNAME record with that host already exists"), choose a different hostname or delete the existing DNS record.
-[Check the DNS records](/dns/manage-dns-records/how-to/create-dns-records/) for your domain from the [Cloudflare dashboard](https://dash.cloudflare.com).
+[Check the DNS records](/dns/manage-dns-records/how-to/create-dns-records/) for your domain from the [Khulnasoft dashboard](https://dash.Khulnasoft.com).

 ### View debug logs